-Capital Asset and Lease Asset Impairment
+Capital, Lease, and Subscription Asset Impairment

-Capital assets and lease assets are subject to an evaluation of possible impairment when events or circumstances indicate that the related changes in carrying amounts may not be recoverable.
+Capital, lease, and subscription assets are subject to an evaluation of possible impairment when events or circumstances indicate that the related changes in carrying amounts may not be recoverable.
 If required, impairment losses are reported in the accompanying statement of revenues, expenses, and changes in net position.
 The Station did not have impairments during the year reported.